-When used in this Policy, "Complainant" refers to an individual who is alleged to be the victim of conduct that could constitute sexual harassment.
+When used in this policy, "complainant" refers to an individual who is alleged to be the victim of conduct that could constitute sexual harassment.
 "Respondent" refers to an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.
-A "Third-Party" refers to any other participant in the process, including a witness or an individual who makes a report on behalf of a Complainant.
+A "third-party" refers to any other participant in the process, including a witness or an individual who makes a report on behalf of a complainant.

-The process begins with a Formal Complaint filed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the University investigate the allegation of sexual harassment.
+The process begins with a formal complaint filed by a complainant or signed by the Title IX coordinator alleging sexual harassment against a respondent and requesting that the University help resolve the allegation of sexual harassment through informal resolution or investigation and a live hearing.
 The process could begin with an anonymous complaint; however, the ability of the University to process this complaint could be compromised.

-At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the education program or activity of the University.
+At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the University.